What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 6. Walking or Standing on Panels

-Solar panel glass is strong enough for normal loads when properly framed, but it is not designed to be walked on.
-Most manufacturers explicitly exclude foot traffic damage from product warranties.
+Solar panel glass is strong when properly framed.
+But it is not designed to be walked on.
+Most manufacturers explicitly state that foot traffic will void your solar panel warranty.

 Stepping on a panel can cause: